Discover a Home That Offers Lower Energy Bills, Healthier Living Environment, and Complete Peace of Mind, Guaranteed!

 - A home that provides years of hassle-free living while saving you 35% to 60% on heating bills along the way;

 - A home that is safer, stronger and healthier than any other home you have ever seen;

-- A home that blends character and timeless beauty with the kind of quality materials and workmanship that give you a great sense of pride and satisfaction.
+- A home that blends character and timeless beauty with the kind of quality materials and artistry that give you a great sense of pride and satisfaction.
 A satisfaction that lets you sleep peacefully at night;

-- A home that is less polluting and more energy efficient than R-2000 home;
+- A home that is less polluting and more energy-efficient than R-2000 home;

 - An Insulated Concrete Home!

 Hi, my name is Harvey Juric.
 I am not a professional writer – I am a 35-year veteran home builder.